Nopphari/data-science-bootcamp9/README.md

 ## First part of the program

-- Intro to data sicence
+- Intro to data science
 - Spreadsheets
 - SQL databases
 - R programing